UWM-Libraries/waml-openindexmaps-workshop/exercise3.md

 QGIS dynamic label expressions can help us to figure out the formula in an iterative manner.
 The complete formula is below, but here is the sequence used to figure it out.

 - Click the expression button ![Expression](/image/ex3-expression.png) to the right of the Value field.
 - Change the expression as indicated below.
-After typing to change the `top` expression, just press "tab" or click elsewhere and the labels will update on the map.
+After typing to change the `top` expression, click "OK" and then click the "Apply" button.
   - `"top"*4` (to get whole numbers)
   - `165-"top"*4` (so that the top row is 1, and the numbers increase southwards)
   - `char(64 + 165-"top"*4)` (this converts the numbers to letters -- char(65) is A, char(66) is B, etc.)